Create Your First Project

 Look to the past, acknowledging the complex history of destruction and disrespect that UW-Madison forever shares with the Ho-Chunk nation.

-Cast a hopeful glance to the future as Paulliot sees it, where students from various backgrounds can cultivate new relationships through co-creation.
+Cast a hopeful glance to the future as Pauliot sees it, where students from various backgrounds can cultivate new relationships through co-creation.

 /LOCATION/